A Pyramid In Scotland? All You Need To Know Before Visiting

 Parking for the Albert’s Pyramid Walk is in the car park next to the A93 at Crathie.

 Note: Bring plenty of water and ensure you have packed appropriate clothing, especially in autumn and winter.
-There are no toilets on the trail, so encouraging your kids to use the ones in the visitor centre car park may be worthwhile.
+There are no toilets on the trail, so encouraging your kids to use the ones in the visitor centre car park.

 Accessing Prince Alberts Pyramid walk